Aharon Mor: Government work

-Mor began his work at the Ministry of Finance in 1973 as an economist dealing with collective bargaining.
-After serving as an economist in 1977-78 at the budget department, in 1978 he became supervisor of Income Tax dealing with Investments and Foreign Investors at the Head Office of Revenue, while also serving as a board member of the Investment Promotion Center.
-In 1988 became associate director of the Investment Authority.
-Mor served as a director at the International Affairs Department from 2001 to 2008, when he left the Ministry of Finance for his current position.
-In 2004-05 he served as senior advisor for the restitution of rights and Jewish property at the Prime Minister's Office and was nominated by the Israeli cabinet as co-chairman of the steering committee for restitution of Jewish rights and property.
+Mor began working at the Ministry of Finance in 1973 as an economist focused on collective bargaining.
+After serving in the budget department from 1977 to 1978, he became Supervisor of Income Tax for Investments and Foreign Investors at the Head Office of Revenue in 1978, while also serving on the board of the Investment Promotion Center.
+By 1988, he had advanced to associate director of the Investment Authority.
+From 2001 to 2008, Mor served as director at the International Affairs Department before leaving the Ministry of Finance to lead the Department for the Restitution of Rights and Jewish Property.
+In 2004–05, he also served as senior advisor on the restitution of rights and Jewish property at the Prime Minister’s Office and was appointed by the Israeli cabinet as co-chairman of the steering committee for restitution of Jewish rights and property.

+He served as the official responsible for the restitution of Jewish rights and property within the Ministry for Social Equality, formerly the Ministry of Pensioners Affairs.
+Mor also acted as an envoy for the State of Israel to several international organizations.
+Additionally, he was a member of the National Advisory Council for the Restoration of Jewish Rights and Property and served on the Advisory Committee of the European Shoah Legacy Institute.
+He also prepared the “First Global Report on the Restitution of Jewish Rights and Property (1952–2004)".

 Representing Israel

 Mor represented Israel as an emissary with three different organizations during three stints overseas: as Regional Director for the United Israel Appeal in the United Kingdom with the Joint Israel Appeal (1983–86, now the UJIA); in Canada with the Jewish Federation (1991–95); and in Australia with the Jewish National Fund (2001–02).
-He has also worked with organizations such as the World Jewish Restitution Organization (a branch of the World Jewish Congress), the Swiss Humanitarian Fund and the ICHEIC.
+He has also worked with organizations such as the World Jewish Restitution Organization, the Swiss Humanitarian Fund and the International Commission on Holocaust Era Insurance Claims (ICHEIC).